hnarayanan/harishnarayanan.org/content/date-me.md

 ---
 title: Date Me
-description: Bleep
+description: I am excited to get to know you.
 ---

 Hello!
 Thank you so much for stopping by and getting to know me.

-My name is Harish and I'm a 42-year-old man.
+My name is Harish and I'm a 43-year-old man.
 I live in North London with my [two adorable young boys](https://narayanan.co) who I care for part time.
 I'm a kind and genuine person with a lot of life experience, including a failed marriage.
 After quite some healing, I